TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          extension of the image file must be part of "icon\_image\_ext\_list".

          You can set one or two values, see the examples.
-If you set two values, the first value will define the max width and the second one the max height.
+If you set two values, the first value will define the maximum width and the second one the maximum height.
 The aspect ratio of the original image will be preserved.

          **Examples:** ::